-Our success largely depends on our ability to achieve our global business strategy arising out of the Merger, and our results of operations and financial condition could suffer if the Company were unable to successfully establish and execute on its strategy and generate anticipated revenue growth and cost savings and efficiencies.
+Our success largely depends on our ability to achieve our global business strategy, and our results of operations and financial condition could suffer if the Company were unable to successfully establish and execute on its strategy and generate anticipated revenue growth and cost savings and efficiencies.

 Our future growth, profitability and cash flows largely depend upon our ability to successfully establish and execute our global business strategy.
-As discussed under 'Business Strategy', we seek to be an advisory, broking and solutions provider of choice through an integrated global platform created as a result of the Merger.
-Although we believe that our strategy will lead to long-term growth in revenue and profitability, we may not realize, in full or in part, the anticipated benefits of our business strategy.
-While we have confidence that our strategic plan reflects opportunities that are appropriate and achievable, there is a possibility that our strategy may not deliver the projected results due to inadequate execution, incorrect assumptions, global or local economic conditions, competition, changes in the industries in which we operate, sub-optimal resource allocation or any of the other risks described in this 'Principal Risks and Uncertainties' section.
-The failure to execute optimally on our global business strategy could have a material adverse effect on our business, financial condition and results of operations.
+As discussed above under "Review of Developments and Business Performance - Business Strategy", we seek to be an advisory, broking and solutions provider of choice through an integrated global platform.
+While we have confidence that our strategic plan reflects opportunities that are appropriate and achievable, there is a possibility that our strategy may not deliver projected long-term growth in revenue and profitability due to inadequate execution, incorrect assumptions, global or local economic conditions, competition, changes in the industries in which we operate, sub-optimal resource allocation or any of the other risks described in this "Risk Factors" section.
+In pursuit of our growth strategy, we may also invest significant time and resources into new product or service offerings, and there is the possibility that these offerings may fail to yield sufficient return to cover their investment.
+The failure to continually develop and execute optimally on our global business strategy could have a material adverse effect on our business, financial condition and results of operations.